Healthcare in the World of Tomorrow

 Defeating AIDS

-90% target
+Target: 90%

-Preventing Ebola
+Preventing the Ebola virus

-In 2014, the Ebola virus experienced its deadliest epidemic.
-According to figures compiled by the World Health Organization, 11,310 people died in West Africa.
-Another 10,000 survived with serious after-effects.
-Humans probably become infected when handling infected animals during hunting and butchering.
-Led by Ahidjo Ayouba (UM, IRD), the "Post-Ebola Resilience Initiative" project, selected as part of the first Muse call for projects "Support for Research 2017," aims to document the presence of the virus at the interface between wildlife and humans using a "One Health"* approach.
+In 2014, the Ebola virus caused its deadliest outbreak to date.
+According to figures released by the World Health Organization, 11,310 people died in West Africa.
+Another 10,000 survived but were left with severe long-term health effects.
+Humans likely become infected by handling infected animals during hunting and butchering.
+Led by Ahidjo Ayouba (UM, IRD), the“Post-Ebola Resilience Initiative”project, selected as part of the first Muse call for proposals “Research Support 2017,” aims to document the presence of the virus at the interface between wildlife and humans using a “One Health”* approach.

-This project, supported by €100,000 in funding, will be carried out in Guinea, the Democratic Republic of Congo, and Cameroon, with the aim of understanding the circulation of this virus in the animal world.
+This project, which has received 100,000 euros in funding, will be carried out in Guinea, the Democratic Republic of the Congo, and Cameroon, with the goal of understanding the circulation of this virus in the animal world.
 This information is essential for preventing new epidemics in humans.

 * This is an integrated approach to health that emphasizes the interactions between animals, humans, and their various environments.